richmartin/detox/README.md

 Java Data Transfer &amp; Value Objects made beautiful

 # Objective
 Value Objects in Java are a pain.
-Such a simple concept — a object representing some a collection of fields — yet getting them right is both notoriously difficult, requiring well-crafted .equals() and .hashcode() methods, and requiring far too much boilerplate code that must be written and maintained.
+Such a simple concept — an object representing a collection of fields — yet getting them right is both notoriously difficult, requiring well-crafted .equals() and .hashcode() methods, and requiring far too much boilerplate code that must be written and maintained.